Release plan for 5.0

 If we would have a yearly deadline for RC1 this would give everyone much more planning certainty and would avoid having the urge of adding many more features while the agreed features are still getting ready.

-#1 Updated by Erik Lindahl almost 8 years ago
+#1 Updated by Erik Lindahl over 8 years ago

 First a caveat: I'll be a bit more quiet in the discussions, since I need to focus on coding for 4.6 :-)